bachagas/Kalman/README.md

 Example
 -------

-For large noise reduction, you can try to start from: (see http://interactive-matter.eu/blog/2009/12/18/filtering-sensor-data-with-a-kalman-filter/ for a better description on getting to these values)<br>
+For large noise reduction, you can try to start from (see http://interactive-matter.eu/blog/2009/12/18/filtering-sensor-data-with-a-kalman-filter/ for a better description on getting to these values):<br>
 q = 0.125<br>
 r = 32<br>
 p = 1023 //"large enough to narrow down"